BACK TO GREEK WINE

 Mandilaria

-This variety is another grape whose origins are now a little cloudy after several centuries.
-By itself, it produces a Santorini wine with deep red color, medium body, and a dark red fruit aroma.
+This variety is another grape whose origins are now somewhat unclear after several centuries.
+By itself, it produces a Santorini wine with a deep red color, a medium body, and a dark-fruit aroma.

 More often, they blend it with other varieties due to its vibrant color.
-They also use it in the production of some sweet wines.
+They also use it to produce some sweet wines.

 The Santorini Wines

-Europe has a classification system that most of the countries in Europe joined.
-It has shaped the current wine rules and regulations in place today.
+Europe has a classification system that most European countries have joined.
+It has shaped the current wine rules and regulations we follow today.

 The Greeks did a real number on all their wines during WWII.
 The Germans, who were occupying Greece, were drinking all the excellent wine.
-So the Greeks begin producing bad wine and adding resin (pine sap) to add insult to injury.
+So the Greeks began producing bad wine and adding resin (pine sap) to compound the insult.
 This wine is evil Retsina.

 Side note: A form of Retsina has been around for thousands of years.
 The Greeks used resin to seal the bottles.
-Over time a small amount of the resin flavor seeped into the wine.
-It is not an unpleasant taste.
+Over time, a small amount of the resin flavor seeped into the wine.
+It is not an unpleasant taste in small doses.
 With the Germans, it was no small amount.

-The other Europen countries do not want Greece included.
-They do not allow the Greek wines to join the other European wines until 1971.
+The other European countries do not want Greece included.
+They did not allow the Greek wines to join the other European wines until 1971.
 Upon acceptance, Santorini wines receive a superior quality classification.

 Today, Greek law divides wine into two basic categories.